araobp/data-science/STM32/ACOUSTIC_FEATURE_CAMERA.md

 ### Data format of features

-The PC issues "FEATURES" command to the device to fetch features that are the last 2.6sec MFSCs and MFCCs buffered in a memory.
+The PC issues "FEATURES" command to the device via UART to fetch features that are the last 2.6sec MFSCs and MFCCs buffered in a memory.

 ```
       shape: (200, 40, 1)       shape: (200, 40, 1)